\"Writing.Com

 The Firelight Honor - James Fox

-When I see a tattered American flag valiantly flying on its staff, I often think back to an inspiring flag retirement my son Jason and I witnessed years ago.
-I had joined several other families on a trek to a Boy Scout camp to attend the campfire the last night before bringing our sons home from a week of summer-camp.
+Sometimes I see a tattered American flag flying valiantly on its staff.
+It is then that I recall an inspiring flag retirement that my son Jason and I witnessed years ago.
+I had joined several other families on a trek to a Boy Scout camp to attend the campfire the last night before bringing our sons home from a week of summer camp.
 This memorable flag ceremony took place during one of the last campfires held at the old Boy Scout Camp 49'er in the Sierra Nevada Mountains of California.

 The evening had been full of boisterous songs, silly skits, and camp awards.
 Following a camp-wide singing of “America,” an old scoutmaster stepped forward and announced the retirement of an American Flag.
 His beard was streaked with gray, and his red jacket was adorned with patches and awards from camporees long past, but not forgotten.
 However, it was that old scouter’s short and simple flag retirement ceremony that had a lasting impact on every camper there that night.

-Two Eagle Scouts, members of the Order of the Arrow Lodge, brought forward a tattered flag for retirement and the old scouter asked the camp audience to stand as the flag was unfolded and stretched between the two scouts.
+Two Eagle Scouts, members of the Order of the Arrow Lodge, brought forward a tattered flag, and the old scouter asked the camp audience to stand as the flag was unfolded and stretched between the two scouts as they stood back beyond the fire ring, so the flag was illuminated by firelight.

 The old scouter explained its history: “This flag has flown proudly over the BSA 49'er Council office.
-She has done her duty well as a symbol - a daily reminder to all who saw her that we are a nation founded by thirteen colonies desiring to live in freedom.
-Today, like the stars and stripes sewn into this flag, we the people are bound together and united as one nation.”
+She has done her duty well, as a symbol -- a daily reminder to all who saw her that we are a nation founded by thirteen colonies desiring to live in freedom.
+Today, just as the stars and stripes are sewn together to make our flag, we the people are also bound together, united as one nation.”

-The scouter opened his pocketknife and the firelight flashed on the blade as he stepped toward the flag.
+The scouter opened his pocketknife, and the firelight flashed on the blade as he stepped toward the flag.
 A murmur of concern rippled through the audience as the scouter carefully cut a slit into the blue field.
-Slipping his hand through the slit to support a star he said, “On the 14th of June, 1777 the Continental Congress of the United States did ordain that our national colors shall consist of a flag with a blue field bearing 13 stars representing a new constellation, the symbol of freedom.”
-Lifting the cradled star towards the firelight, the scouter continued, “Today the stars in that field of blue number fifty; one for each of the separate states united as one nation.”
+Slipping his hand through the slit to support a star he turned back toward the crowd and stated, “On the 14th of June, 1777 the Continental Congress of the United States did ordain that our national colors shall consist of a flag with a blue field bearing thirteen stars representing a new constellation, the symbol of freedom.”
+Lifting the cradled star upward in the firelight, the scouter continued, “Today the stars in that field of blue number fifty; one for each of our separate states united as one nation.”

-He carefully cut a slit through a red stripe, and then a white stripe, and supporting them with his hand the scouter said, “The Continental Congress of those 13 colonies united as a new nation struggling through a war of independence, did ordain that our nation’s flag would also consist of 13 stripes; red separated by white to signify the separation from our mother country and the old allegiances to kings and queens.
-We would henceforth be forever a self-governing nation of free men and women.”
+He carefully cut a slit through a red stripe, and then a white stripe, and supporting them with his hand the scouter said, “The Continental Congress of those thirteen colonies united as a new nation struggling through a war of independence, did ordain that our nation’s flag would also consist of thirteen stripes; red separated by white to signify the separation from our mother country and the old allegiances to kings and queens.
+We would henceforth be, forever, a self-governing nation of free men and women.”

-Stepping aside, raising his knife and folding the blade closed, the scouter stated, “By these rents in her fabric, I have rendered this no longer a flag, but only the tattered remains of our national colors.
+Stepping aside, raising his knife, and folding the blade closed, the scouter explained, “By these rents in her fabric, I have rendered this no longer a flag, but only the tattered remains of our national colors.
 Tonight, as required by the Flag Code, we shall retire these colors with honor.”

 Raising an open hand to his cheek the old scouter called out, “Quartermaster?”
-A voice from the darkness beyond the light from the campfire answered, “I am here.”
+A voice from the darkness, beyond the light of the campfire, answered, “I am here!”
 The scouter asked, “Quartermaster, has this flag been replaced?”
-The voice answered “She has been replaced by a new flag, bearing the same symbol of stars and stripes representing our nation.
+The voice answered, “She has been replaced by a new flag, bearing the same symbol of stars and stripes representing our nation.
 She flies proudly each day.”

-As one of the Eagle Scouts lowered the tattered remnants onto the campfire, the other stepped forward to unfurl an American flag on a staff and lift it high, illuminated by the flare of the flames.
-The Quartermaster’s voice called out from the darkness, “Hand salute...
-Who Pledges?”
-And with eyes moist from emotion and hearts beating with patriotic pride, the civilians and veterans, mothers and fathers, daughters and sons gathered there all spoke in unison, “I pledge allegiance..”
+As one of the Eagle Scouts lowered the tattered remnants into the campfire, the other stepped forward to unfurl a new American flag on a staff and lift it high, illuminated by the flare of the flames.
+The Quartermaster’s voice called out from the darkness, “Hand salute... now; Who Pledges?”
+And with eyes moist from emotion and hearts beating with patriotic pride, the civilians and veterans, mothers and fathers, daughters and sons gathered there all spoke in unison, “I pledge allegiance ...”

 Jim Fox, a former Scoutmaster and the father of an Eagle Scout writes from Lodi California